Scalewreck-epic/ouzox-website/README.md

 We're passionate about fostering a community that celebrates creativity, diversity, and collaboration within the indie game development scene.

+# Why is Ouzox Open-source?

+Ouzox wants the community to contribute to the code to find possible vulnerabilities and suggest better code for the platform.

+Additionally, developers can learn from the platform's code and how it works.

 ## Documentation:

 Find detailed information on how to use Ouzox, contribute to the codebase, and more in our [documentation](https://ouzox-games.gitbook.io/ouzox-docs/)